enarjord/passivbot/README.md

 {

-    "break_on_loss": true,                   # if true, will break backtest upon first soft stop.
-    "break_on_negative_pnl": 0.3,            # if pnl_sum < 0, will break if backtest progress > 0.3 (where 1.0 means backtest is done)
+    "session_name": "unnamed_session",
     "exchange": "binance",
+    "symbol": "XMRUSDT",
+    "n_days": 41,                            # n days to backtest

+    "random_starting_candidate": false,      # if false, will use settings given as starting candidate "starting_k": 0,                         # k is incremented by 1 per iteration until k == n_jackrabbit_iterations
+    "n_jackrabbit_iterations": 200,          # see below for more info on jackrabbit

+    "min_notional": 1.0,                     # used with binance: entry qty must be greater than min_notional / price

+    "break_on": [
+        ["break on first soft stop", "lambda x: x['type'] == 'soft_stop'"], ["neg pnl sum", "lambda x: x['pnl_sum'] < 0.0 and x['progress'] > 0.1"]
+    ],
+                                             # conditions to break backtest prematurely ["name", if true: break.  x is last trade]

     "inverse": false,                        # inverse is true for bybit, false for binance "maker_fee": 0.00018,                    # 0.00018 for binance (with bnb discount), -0.00025 for bybit "balance": 10.0,                         # backtest starting balance
     "min_qty": 0.001,                        # minimum allowed contract qty
-    "n_days": 32,                            # n days to backtest
     "price_step": 0.01,
     "qty_step": 0.001,
-    "symbol": "XMRUSDT",
     "taker_fee": 0.00036,                    # 0.00036 for binance (with bnb discount), 0.00075 for bybit
-    "n_jackrabbit_iterations": 200,          # see below for more info on jackrabbit "starting_k": 0,                         # k is incremented by 1 per iteration until k == n_jackrabbit_iterations
-    "random_starting_candidate": false,      # if false, will use settings given as starting candidate

 }

+in ranges.json are defined which settings are to be mutated: [min, max, step]

 jackrabbit is a pet name given to a simple algorithm for optimizing settings.